windowslogic/Stash-Explorer/README.md

 ## Want to Help?

 If you have ideas to make Stash Explorer better or notice something isn’t working, you can help by letting us know!
-Click on "Issues" at the top of this page to report a problem or suggest an improvement.
+Click on [Issues](https://github.com/windowslogic/Stash-Explorer/issues) at the top of this page to report a problem or suggest an improvement.